NCI's Genome Characterization Pipeline

 - CCG partners with clinical trials and community oncology groups that collect tumor tissue samples and normal tissue, usually blood, from patients who choose to participate.
 Tumor tissues are preserved in one of two ways: the majority of the samples that CCG studies are formalin-fixed paraffin-embedded (FFPE) tissues and some are frozen tissue.

-- The Genome Characterization Centers (GCC)s generate data from the DNA, RNA, and proteins that they receive from the Biospecimen Core Resource (BCR).
+- The Genome Characterization Centers (GCCs) generate data for samples received from the Biospecimen Core Resource (BCR).

 Genomic Data Analysis

 - The CCG Genomic Data Analysis Network (GDAN) is a diverse team of scientists from 13 institutions across the United States and Canada that takes the raw output of genomic characterization techniques from CCG’s Genome Characterization Centers (GCCs) and performs analyses that transform these big data into biological insight.